-HIT112: HEALTH CARE DELIVERY SYSTEMS\
+HIT112: HEALTH CARE DELIVERY SYSTEMS

 This course provides students with the historical overview of the health care system from ancient times until present.
 The focus of this course is placed on providing the student with the understanding and ability to assist in the implementation of the Integrated Delivery System (IDS) within health care organizations so as to provide a full range of health care services.
 Additionally, along with the IDS implementation, students will learn a continuum of care protocol, i.e. right care, right time, and the right provider.
 During this course the student will also be introduced to the decision making structure and organization, as well as how to provide support for the different decision makers in the health care organization, including executives, managers, supervisors, and clinicians.
-Prerequisites: None reliability and validity of data.
-The importance of the health care statistics in relation to management, decision-making, governmental agencies, quality assessment, utilization review, risk management and research will be discussed.
-Vital and public health reporting and statutory and regulatory requirements, as well as secondary data sources; are also covered.
 Prerequisites: None

-HIT115: HEALTH CARE STATISTICS AND REGISTRY\
+HIT115: HEALTH CARE STATISTICS AND REGISTRY

 This course presents the concept and techniques related to statistical analysis of data, descriptive rates and basic research methods used for hospitals, communities, and clinical research.
-The focus of this course is on the collection, interpretation, presentation, and reporting of medical statistics with emphasis on
+The focus of this course is on the collection, interpretation, presentation, and reporting of medical statistics with emphasis on reliability and validity of data.
+The importance of the health care statistics in relation to management, decisionmaking, governmental agencies, quality assessment, utilization review, risk management and research will be discussed.
+Vital and public health reporting and statutory and regulatory requirements, as well as secondary data sources; are also covered.
+Prerequisites: None

-HIT120: CODING I\
+HIT120: CODING I

 This course presents an overview of nomenclature and classification systems, with focus on coding inpatient clinical information from medical records; introduction to International Classification of Diseases, Ninth Revision, Clinical Modification (ICD9-CM); instruction in coding diagnoses and procedures using ICD9-CM coding, sequencing and coding conventions.
-Review of complications and comorbidities.
+Review of complications and co-morbidities.
 Students receive hands-on practice in preparing claims using the Electronic Health Record (EHR) program and case simulation process.
 Prerequisites: None

-HIT130: CODING II\
+HIT130: CODING II